dimagi/commcare-hq/corehq/apps/userreports/README.md

 A report configuration takes data from a data source and renders it in the UI.
 A report configuration consists of a few different sections:

 1. [Report Filters](#report-filters) - These map to filters that show up in the UI, and should translate to queries that can be made to limit the returned data.
-2. [Aggregation](#aggregation) - A list of aggregation columns.
-These defines how indicator data will be aggregated into rows in the report.
-The complete list of aggregations fields forms the *primary key* of each row in the report.
+2. [Aggregation](#aggregation) - This defines what each row of the report will be.
+It is a list of columns forming the *primary key* of each row.
 3. [Report Columns](#report-columns) - Columns define the report columns that show up from the data source, as well as any aggregation information needed.
 4. [Charts](#charts) - Definition of charts to display on the report.
 5. [Sort Expression](#sort-expression) - How the rows in the report are ordered.